UoB-COMSM0166/2025-group-11a/README.md

   * Critical value (n=8, α=0.05): 3
   * Conclusion: W < 3, indicating a statistically significant difference between difficulty levels

-Interpretation:
+**Interpretation:**
 The L2 SUS score (71) is slightly lower than the L1 score (75), indicating that the increased difficulty of L2 slightly reduces the usability of users' perception and operation of the game system.
 This difference was found to be statistically significant.

-The report concludes that maintaining a balance between difficulty levels and good usability is recommended.
+Maintaining a balance between difficulty levels and good usability is recommended.

 ## Black-Boxing Testing